JLi-80/File-translation-with-Ollama/README.md

     },
     "translation": {
         "target_tokens_per_slice": 512,
-        "system_prompt": "You are a professional translator...",
+        "target_language": "simplified Chinese",
-        "para_sep": "<段落分隔符>"
+        "system_prompt": "You are a professional translator.
+Translate the following text into natural, fluent {target_language} if it's not already in {target_language}.
+DO NOT translate or remove any formating tags, such as HTML/markdown/latex tags.
+DO NOT translate people names, acronyms, equations, hyperlinks, or references.
+Return ONLY the {target_language} translation, do not include any thinking/reasoning, explanation or note.", "para_sep": "<段落分隔符>"
     }
 }